*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 In-Depth Comparison of the Sole F80 and NordicTrack 1750 Treadmills

 Sole F80 Vs. NordicTrack 1750 Content

 The main difference between these two treadmills is their content.
-The Sole F80 has onboard workouts, and the choice to stream content from your personal device, including trainer-led workouts.
+The Sole F80 has onboard workouts, fitness tests, and streaming from apps like Netflix on the touch screen.
 The NordicTrack 1750 is enabled with iFit which requires a subscription and is an interactive training program filled with a variety of trainer-led classes.

 Now, that you’ve got the quick gist, let’s dive into each a bit more.